 Because the practice of welding onto in-service pipelines is not uncommon, there is a need to standardize how in-service weld repair procedures are qualified and selected.

-The use of properly qualified procedures provides a cost-effective solution while minimizing the risk of hydrogen cracking by eliminating the high costs of unnecessarily complex procedures.
+Using properly qualified procedures provides a cost-effective solution for minimizing the risk of hydrogen cracking by eliminating high-cost, unnecessarily complex procedures.

-EWI has developed In-Service Welding Guidelines, a collection of procedures which are documented by both Welding Procedure Specifications (WPSs) and Procedure Qualification Records (PQRs).
-These procedures - qualified to the requirements of API 1104, API 1107, ASME Section IX, BS4515, BS6990, and CSA Z662 - were developed using both laboratory mock-ups and full-scale pipes, and validated by making field welds onto live gas pipelines.
-They apply to both hot tap branch connections and sleeve repairs (both fillet and groove welds).
+EWI has published In-service Welding Guidelines, a collection of procedures which are documented by both Welding Procedure Specifications (WPSs) and Procedure Qualification Records (PQRs).
+These procedures - qualified to the requirements of API 1104, API 1107, ASME Section IX, BS4515, BS6990, and CSA Z662 - were developed using both laboratory mock-ups and full-scale pipes,

-In-Service Welding Guidelines provides best practices for repairing in-service pipes under a broad variety of conditions and situations.
+In-service Welding Guidelines provides best practices for repairing in-service pipelines under a broad variety of conditions and situations.